OmGodse/Notally/README.md

 * APK size of 1.5 MB (1.9 MB Uncompressed)
 * Add labels to your notes for quick organisation
 * Archive notes to keep them around, but out of your way
-* Export notes as plain text, HTML or PDF files with formatting
+* Export notes as plain text, XML, HTML or PDF files with formatting
 * Create rich text notes with support for bold, italics, mono space and strike-through
 * Add clickable links to notes with support for phone numbers, email addresses and web urls